Policy last updated

 About the service

-MARC and MACC services enable small rural and regional Victorian government schools to provide students with access to a broader range of texts and educational resources.
+The purpose of the MARC and MACC services is to provide small rural and regional Victorian government schools with access to a broader range of texts and educational resources.
 MARC is a mobile library service that provides literacy-based programs.
 MACC is a mobile art classroom service that provides art-based programs.

 MARC and MACC services aim to:

-• deliver high quality programs aligned to the goals and priorities set by the established MARC and MACC school cluster committee of management
+- deliver high quality literacy-based and/or art-based programs aligned to the goals and priorities set by the established MARC and MACC school cluster committee of management

 The MARC and MACC services model is comprised of base schools and serviced schools.
 The term ‘base school’ refers to the school receiving the MARC and/or MACC funding, and where the MARC and/or MACC teacher is employed.
 The term ‘serviced schools’ refers to schools receiving services from the base school to which they are assigned.

-Each cluster of base and serviced schools is required to establish a committee of management that is comprised of the base school principal, the MARC and/or MACC teacher and serviced school’s representative.
+Each cluster of base and serviced schools is required to establish a committee of management that is comprised of the base school principal, the MARC and/or MACC teacher and serviced school principals.
 Further information about the role and function of base schools, serviced schools and committees of management can be found in the Guidance tab.

 Service eligibility